-Hillary Clinton Convinced Girl Named Lilly Not To Change Name To ‘Lillary'
+Hillary Clinton Convinces Girl Not To Change Name To 'Lillary'

 If it wasn't quite obvious that Hillary Clinton is a huge inspiration for girls across our nation, then read the story of 7-year-old Lilly.